Fraternalilab/PIFS/README.md

 ### 4. Detect pi-pi stacking contacts between chains

 ```
+cp pdb/A3A_sample_pdbs.tar.gz ./ # copy input archive to working directory
 python A3_interchain.py A3A
 ```
 would perform the calculation for the domain A3A.